andrerrcosta/CodingChallengeCheckoutApp/README.md

 service exceeds its functions.
 The customer should add items with calls to a client api.
-The client api should send a message to the checkout containing the product informations, the checkout should make the calculations and retrieve the results to the client api.
+The client api should send a message to the checkout containing the product informations, the checkout should make the calculations and return the results to the client api.

 5. How did you find the overall experience, any feedback for us?